Spring 2025 newsletter

-In the early 1940s the Canadian federal government partnered with Wartime Housing Ltd. to construct
+In the early 1940s the Canadian federal government created a crown corporation called Wartime Housing

 In April of 1942, workers at the Kingston Shipbuilding Company organized a sympathy walk-out to